The faculty and staff involved in Birthright Israel-related research have extensive experience studying Jewish young adults.

 Professor Saxe is a social psychologist, as well as a methodologist, and is concerned with the application of social science to social policy issues.
 His present focus is on religious and ethnic identity and specifically addresses issues relevant to the Jewish community.

-Shahar Hecht is a senior research associate at CMJS.
+Shahar Hecht is an associate research scientist at CMJS.
 She received a joint bachelor's degree in psychology and business administration from the Hebrew University of Jerusalem, where she also received an master's degree in criminology.
 At CMJS, she is the project manager for the Birthright Israel evaluations and the Jewish Futures Project.
 She has worked on the evaluation of Birthright Israel international programs and on a study of Israelis who participate in Birthright Israel.
 In addition to Birthright Israel projects, she has contributed to numerous other studies, including a study of Jewish young adults on college campuses and an evaluation of the needs of Nazi victims.

 Graham Wright is an associate research scientist at the Steinhardt Social Research Institute and the Cohen Center for Modern Jewish Studies.
 He received his PhD and MPP from the Heller School for Social Policy and Management at Brandeis University.